geodynamics/pylith/examples/2d/reverse/README.md

-# Examples: 2-D reverse faults/gravity
+# Examples: 2-D Reverse Fault and Gravitational Body Forces

 This suite of examples demonstrates some basic concepts of using PyLith with body forces as well as providing simple examples of